Trần Ngọc Châu: As national director

 In 1966 in Saigon the new interior minister in charge of pacification, General Nguyen Đức Thang, whose American advisor was Lansdale, appointed Châu as national director of the Pacification Cadre Program in Saigon.
 Châu cautiously welcomed the challenging assignment.
 He realized that Lansdale, Lt.
 Colonel Vann, and others (dissidents at CIA) had pushed his selection and wanted him to succeed in the job.
-Unfortunately Châu was ultimately not given the discretion and scope of authority he sought in order to properly lead the national pacification efforts in the direction he advocated.
+Châu was ultimately not given the discretion and scope of authority he sought in order to properly lead the national pacification efforts in the direction he advocated.
 He met opposition from the Americans, i.e., the CIA Saigon leadership, and from his own government.
 His apparent agreement with the CIA station chief on "technical facets" fell short.
 Châu later wrote:

 We never got to the cardinal point I considered so essential: devotion to the nationalist image and resulting motivation of the cadres. ...
 Such nationalistic motivation could only be successful if the program appeared to be run by Vietnamese; the CIA would have to operate remotely, covertly, and sensitively, so that the project would be seen and felt to be a totally Vietnamese program, without foreign influence.

 At the CIA compound in Saigon its leadership, joined there by other American officials from various government agencies, were apparently already satisfied with their approach to running pacification operations in Vietnam.
 Châu then appeared to lack bureaucratic support to implement his innovations.

 Châu relocated to Vũng Tàu (a peninsula south of Saigon) in order to take charge of its National Training Center.
 A large institution (5,000 trainees for various pacification programs), until 1966 it had been run by Captain Le Xuan Mai.
 Mai also worked for the CIA and was a Đại Việt proponent.
-Châu wanted to change the curriculum, but his difficulties with Mai led to a long and bitter struggle before the deceptive Mai left.
-The dispute came to involve Lt.
-Colonel Vann, Ambassador William J. Porter, the CIA station chief Gordon Jorgenson, pacification minister Thang, and Prime Minister Nguyễn Cao Kỳ.
+Châu wanted to change the curriculum, but his difficulties with Mai led to a long and bitter struggle before Mai left.
+The dispute came to involve Vann, Ambassador William J. Porter, the CIA station chief Gordon Jorgenson, pacification minister Thang, and Prime Minister Nguyễn Cao Kỳ.
 During the personality and political dispute, which grew in complexity, Châu sensed that he had "lost CIA support."